 Data wrangling

 This research relies on a population-based record-linkage retrospective cohort design.
-The data wrangling includes managing an administrative database that contains information of patients receiving substance use treatment financed by the National Service on Drugs and Alcohol (SENDA).
+The data wrangling includes managing an administrative database that contains information of patients receiving substance use treatment financed by the National Service for the Prevention and Rehabilitation of Drug and Alcohol Use (SENDA).

-Data exploration and cleaning: Considering all the variables available in the databases, we explored the data focusing on missing data, variance, and other descriptive measures.
+Data exploration and cleaning: Considering all the variables available in the database, we explored the data focusing on missing data, variance, and other descriptive measures.

 Data normalization: We standardised variables, labelled fields, and corrected data integrity issues (e.g., typographical errors in dates, automation bias, or variations in name spelling or form).
-A consistency analysis between the two databases was checked before the databases merge process (i.e., demographic data should be the same in both sources for the same individuals wherever available).
-The outcome was coded as a dropout from admission to treatment (any kind of treatment), meaning it did not complete this treatment for any reason.

 Ethics application